Sussex Teacher Training Partnership SCITT RSW

 To apply for a salaried training place you will need to obtain the support of a school before submitting your application.

 Schools should contact us regarding salary funding options.
+There are no training costs for the a trainee on this route.

 Financial support isn’t available for this course because it comes with a salary.